palnabarun/gamepad_adk/README.md

 Whenever the remote values need to be updated, call `Usb.Task()`

 ### Things to do
+* Beautify the README
-* Implement Hat Switch detection mechanism
+* Implement 45-degree Hat Control variables
 * Implement Function to return navigation heading based on joystick values

 The code is based on [USB Host Shield 2.0 Library](https://github.com/felis/USB_Host_Shield_2.0) by [felis](https://github.com/felis/)